coldest country in the world

 6. The Cold Desert: Exploring the Antarctic Ice Sheets

-The Antarctic Ice Sheet, a vast expanse of frozen land covering much of Antarctica, is one of the most inhospitable and unforgiving places on Earth.
+The Antarctic Ice Sheet, a vast expanse of frozen land covering much of Antarctica, is one of Earth’s most inhospitable and unforgiving places.
 Explorations here are typically scientific expeditions, where researchers venture into the heart of the ice sheet to study climate change, glaciology, and ecosystems adapted to extreme cold.

 7. Cold-Weather Survival Courses: Training for the Icy Frontier